thegenemyers/DFA-SPEC/DFA-spec.md

 ## BACKWARD COMPATIBILITY WITH GFA

-DAF is a super-set of GFA, that is, everything that can be encoded in GFA can be encoded in DAF, with a relatively straightforward transformation of each input line.
+DFA is a super-set of GFA, that is, everything that can be encoded in GFA can be encoded in DFA, with a relatively straightforward transformation of each input line.

-On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a defined line type, and which ignores line types not defined in GFA, will not accept a DAF specification because of changes in the defined fields of the S- and P-lines.
+On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a defined line type, and which ignores line types not defined in GFA, will not accept a DFA specification because of changes in the defined fields of the S- and P-lines.
-Moreover, any useful DAF reader must process E-lines which replace L- and C-lines.
+Moreover, any useful DFA reader must process E-lines which replace L- and C-lines.

-The syntactic conventions, however, are identical to GFA, so upgrading a GFA parser to a DAF parser is relatively straight forward.
+The syntactic conventions, however, are identical to GFA, so upgrading a GFA parser to a DFA parser is relatively straight forward.
 Each description line begins with a single letter and has a fixed set of fields that are tab-delimited.
 The changes are as follows: